goharbor/community/proposals/new/pull_through_proxy_cache.md

 ![component diagram](../images/proxy/proxy-cache-comp.png)

 ### Get manifest

 To enable the proxy feature in Harbor, it is required to add a proxy middleware, which detects HTTP requests of docker pull command.
-If it is a request to get the manifest, get it in the target server and proxied the latest manifest to the client, then persistent the content to the local registry later.
+If it is a request to get the manifest, get it in the target server and proxied the latest manifest to the client, then persistent the content to the local registry later, if the manifest doesn't exist in the target server, it clean it from cache if exist.
 ![pull_manifest](../images/proxy/pull-manifest.png)

 ### Get blob

 For get blob request, it get the blob in local, if the blob doesn’t exist, get the blob from the target server, then store the content to the local registry.
 When the get blob request comes the second time, then the proxy serves the request with the cached content.
 When the target server is offline, the proxy serves the pull request like a normal container registry.

 Because some blobs size might be very large, to avoid out of memory, using the io.CopyN() to copy the blob content from reader to response writer.
-It might take a long time to pull a large blob. so it is possible that there are many request request the same blob simutaniously, to avoid too many connection/request to the target server, set to setup a mutex lock for each inflight blob, make sure only one reader is created for each blob.
+It is likely there are many request to pull same blob in the sametime, to avoid put same blob mutliple times, setup a inflight map to check if there is any existing proxy blob request. if exist, skip to put the blob into local cache.

 ![pull_blob](../images/proxy/pull-blob.png)